A touch of Vietnam in Lübeck

 Design in the Dornse

-The owners share their creative process with their followers on Instagram and elsewhere.
-What is the best way to care for your beads?
-How do you turn an idea into a finished piece of jewelry?
+The owners share their creative process with their followers, including on Instagram.
+How do you best care for your pearls?
+How does an idea become a finished piece of jewelry?
 Where do the materials come from and how sustainable are they?
-Get a first impression online and then visit the studio in Lübeck’s Old Town to talk to Doan Trang and Linh An.
+Get a first impression online and then visit the studio in Lübeck's old town to talk to Doan Trang and Linh An.